North Yorkshire County Council launched First North Law in March 2018, becoming the first local authority in the North to trade its legal services.

-The move has recently been given the green light by the Solicitors Regulation Authority after First North Law was required to create an Alternative Business Structure (ABS) to set up the commercial venture.
+The move was given the green light by the Solicitors Regulation Authority after First North Law was required to create an Alternative Business Structure (ABS) to set up the commercial venture.
 This newly formed company, wholly owned by North Yorkshire County Council, has the ability to trade more widely in a range of specialist legal services to other public sector bodies as well as the private sector.

 The creation of the company supports the County Council’s commercial growth with its expanding portfolio of services offered to external markets including initiatives in education, waste disposal, broadband, information governance and auditing and in property.